blbadger/blbadger.github.io/generative-adversarials.md

 and the generator mirrors this but with a latent space of 100, meaning that the entire network is over 230 million parameters which nears the GPU memory limit on colab for 32-digit float parameters.

-This network and a half-sized version (half the first layer's neurons) both make remarkably realistic images of flowers, but curiously explore a very small space: the following generator was trained using the same tulip and rose flower dataset as above, but only roses are represented among the outputs and even then only a small subset of possible roses are made.
+This network and a half-sized version (half the first layer's neurons) both make realistic images of flowers, but curiously explore a very small space: the following generator was trained using the same tulip and rose flower dataset as above, but only roses are represented among the outputs and even then only a small subset of possible roses are made.

 ![large fcgan]({{https://blbadger.github.io}}/neural_networks/bagan_generated_flowers.png)

+These images look quite realistic, but